Dump months: August–September

 It is August's last two weekends that are more universally seen as the beginning of the late-summer dump months, when only forgettable films are likely to be released, with occasional exceptions like Dirty Dancing, which went on to make $63 million domestically from its release in late August 1987, and spawn several sequels and a franchise, and Straight Outta Compton, which stayed at number one for three consecutive weeks in mid and late August 2015 en route to making $161 million domestically.

 At the beginning of September is the annual American celebration of Labor Day, the only holiday weekend during this period.
 Of all the year's holiday weekends it has reliably been the weakest in terms of movie box office, with the top opener and overall grosser for the weekend being 2021's Shang-Chi and the Legend of the Ten Rings at $94.6 million, far surpassing the previous record holder, 2007's Rob Zombie-directed reimagining of Halloween, with $30.5 million.
 Shang-Chi also broke that film's record for overall gross for a film released on Labor Day weekend, its $224.5 million take again far outpacing Halloween's $58.3 million.

 Once September begins, younger moviegoers are preoccupied with starting the school year and thus less likely to go to the movies on weeknights than they were in summertime.
 As with the winter months, football also has an impact at the box office as not only NFL teams but college and high school teams resume play, primarily on weekends. "[W]e are left with a series of movies competing for box office scraps in a month when Hollywood assumes no one goes to the movies," says a Yahoo critic.

 Some September movies have triumphed critically and commercially.
-In 1987, Fatal Attraction, which opened in wide release on September 18 succeeded at the box office, staying in theaters through June of the next year and also garnered six Academy Award nominations, including Best Picture.
+In 1987, Fatal Attraction, which opened in wide release on September 18, succeeded at the box office.
+The movie stayed in theaters through June of the next year; it also garnered six Academy Award nominations, including Best Picture.
 Twelve years later, in 1999, the similarly successful American Beauty, which had been in limited release through September before going wide in October, won that award and four others.